fulopmarton/dottest/README.md

 Now you can access your local apps at `http://sitea.test` and `http://siteb.test`.

 ## Roadmap
-- [x] Basic domain-top-port mapping
+- [x] Basic domain-to-port mapping
 - [ ] HTTPS support for local domains
 - [ ] Web UI for managing domain mappings